-(2) Where the owner wishes to have Council reconsider a decision made under the delegated authority under section 22 of this bylaw:

-(a) The owner must, within 30 days of the decision having been communicated to the owner, make an application in writing to the Corporate Officer, which application must include the following:

-(i) A description of the decision sought to be reconsidered by Council;

-(ii) The date of the decision;

-(v) A copy of any materials that the owner wishes Council to take into account when reconsidering the decision.

-(b) Council must reconsider the decision at a regular meeting of Council held within a reasonable period of time after the date on which the application for reconsideration was delivered to the Corporate Officer.

-(i) Place the reconsideration of the decision on the agenda for a regular meeting of Council in accordance with paragraph (b) above; (ii) Give notice of reconsideration of the decision in accordance with any notice requirements applicable to the original decision; and, (iii) Before the reconsideration of the decision by Council, deliver to each Council member a copy of the materials that were considered by the delegate in making the decision that is to be reconsidered, and a copy of all materials submitted by the business license applicant or holder to the Corporate Officer as part of the application for reconsideration.

-(d) In reconsidering the decision, the Council must consider all the material before it.

-(e) At the meeting at which Council is to reconsider the decision, Council will first hear from staff in relation to the subject matter of the decision and in relation to the decision itself, and will then hear from the owner.
-Council may then hear from staff in relation to any new information raised by the owner in its submissions to Council.

-(f) Council is entitled to adjourn the reconsideration of the decision; and,

-(g) After hearing from staff and the owner, Council will reconsider the decision and may either confirm the decision, amend the decision, or set aside the decision and substitute the decision of Council."
-Mark Holland Page 3 of 3 October 25, 2019
+- (2) Where the owner wishes to have Council reconsider a decision made under the delegated authority under section 22 of this bylaw: - (a) The owner must, within 30 days of the decision having been communicated to the owner, make an application in writing to the Corporate Officer, which application must include the following: - (i) A description of the decision sought to be reconsidered by Council; - (ii) The date of the decision; - (iii) The name of the delegate who made the decision; - (iv) The grounds on which reconsideration is being requested; and, - (v) A copy of any materials that the owner wishes Council to take into account when reconsidering the decision. - (b) Council must reconsider the decision at a regular meeting of Council held within a reasonable period of time after the date on which the application for reconsideration was delivered to the Corporate Officer. - (c) The Corporate Officer must: - (i) Place the reconsideration of the decision on the agenda for a regular meeting of Council in accordance with paragraph (b) above; - (ii) Give notice of reconsideration of the decision in accordance with any notice requirements applicable to the original decision; and, - (iii) Before the reconsideration of the decision by Council, deliver to each Council member a copy of the materials that were considered by the delegate in making the decision that is to be reconsidered, and a copy of all materials submitted by the business license applicant or holder to the Corporate Officer as part of the application for reconsideration. - (d) In reconsidering the decision, the Council must consider all the material before it. - (e) At the meeting at which Council is to reconsider the decision, Council will first hear from staff in relation to the subject matter of the decision and in relation to the decision itself, and will then hear from the owner.
+Council may then hear from staff in relation to any new information raised by the owner in its submissions to Council. - (f) Council is entitled to adjourn the reconsideration of the decision; and, - (g) After hearing from staff and the owner, Council will reconsider the decision and may either confirm the decision, amend the decision, or set aside the decision and substitute the decision of Council."

-Rob Conway, MCIP, RPP Director PLANNING AND BUILDING DEPARTMENT Reply Attention of:Sean HernDirect Dial Number:250 405 1982Email Address:shern@farris.com
+Reply Attention of: Direct Dial Number: 250 405 1982

+Email Address:

-FARRIS
+Sean Hern shern@farris.com FARRIS